Boutros Boutros-Ghali: United States blocks second term

 Boutros-Ghali ran unopposed for the customary second term in 1996, despite efforts by the United States to unseat him.
 US ambassador Madeleine Albright denounced him as "disengaged" and "neglect[ful]" of genocide in Rwanda and demanded Boutros-Ghali resign.
 He refused and seemingly had the votes.
 He won 14 of the 15 votes in the Security Council, but the sole opposing vote was a US veto.
 After four deadlocked meetings of the Security Council, France offered a compromise in which Boutros-Ghali would be appointed to a short term of two years, but the United States rejected the French offer.
-Finally, Boutros-Ghali suspended his candidacy, becoming the second Secretary-General ever to be denied re-election by a veto, with Kurt Waldheim being the first.
+Finally, Boutros-Ghali suspended his candidacy, becoming the only Secretary-General ever to be denied re-election by a veto.